Command & Conquer: Generals – Zero Hour

 Command and Conquer: Generals – Zero Hour is the expansion pack for the 2003 video game Command & Conquer: Generals.
 Zero Hour added several new abilities and units to each side, and a new mode of play called Generals' Challenge, along with a lot more changes, new features and bug/glitch fixes.

 Background

-Zero Hour contains 3 new campaigns of five missions each, one for each side, with their chronological order being USA first, Global Liberation Army (GLA) second, and China last.
+Zero Hour contains 3 new campaigns of five missions each, one for each side, with their chronological order being America first, Global Liberation Army (GLA) second, and PLA last.
 Unlike the previous campaigns, which were noted by Command and Conquer fans for not having full motion video cinematic sequences during mission briefing, the Zero Hour campaigns return to that Command and Conquer tradition, each showing a live-action video of a news reporter of the respective side giving details about the situation and instructions for what to do behind the current mission.
 The plot behind the Zero Hour campaigns picks up where it left off at the end of the previous campaigns.